koronkowy/koronkowy/README.md

 -   [ToorCon](https://toorcon.net/) / [ToorCamp](https://toorcamp.toorcon.net/): Attended Toorcon in 2021, with sitting seat for Toorcamp the next time it happens.
 This conference is fantastic at making opportunities for genuine connection to happen and brings fantastic speakers yearly to San Diego.

--   [ShellConLA](https://shellcon.io/): Attendee in 2020, I plan to attend every year this local to Los Angeles security conference.
+-   [Hushcon](https://hushcon.com/): Attended Hushcon West in 2019, and from here on out.
+This is a premier security conference with hush rules on all talks that happen.
+I will be attending Hushcon East: in 2022.

 -   [Security BSides](http://www.securitybsides.com/) - [BSides Las Vegas](https://www.bsideslv.org/) 2019: As a BSides organizer I attended BSides Las Vegas in 2019 which is a fantastic Security BSides but also there’s a meetup within this conference where BSides organizers from all over share knowledge.

 -   [Security BSides](http://www.securitybsides.com/) - BSides Boise 2019: I had the pleasure of visiting BSides Boise in 2019, a conference in Idaho that blends several regions of Idaho into one conference.
 This is now called [BSides Idaho](https://www.bsidesidaho.org/).

+-   [Shmoocon](https://www.shmoocon.org/): Attendee in 2022, an exclusive security conference located in Washington, D.C.

 -   [Eyebeam](https://www.eyebeam.org/events/refiguring-the-future-conference/): Attended in 2021, a conference that combines tech folks, artists, scholars and more in an attempt to refigure the future into a better world.

 -   [Infosec Campout](https://infoseccampout.com/) 2021: This magical sleepaway camping experience in the Pacific Northwest pairs infosec talks with the outdoors near Seattle, Washington.
 A cathartic, educational, and wholesome experience.

--   [Hushcon](https://hushcon.com/) - West: Attendee in 2019, and from here on out.
-This is a premier security conference with hush rules on all talks that happen.
-I hope to attend Hushcon - East one of these days.
+-   [ShellConLA](https://shellcon.io/): Attendee in 2020 and 2021, a local Los Angeles security conference.

 -   The AGORA: This was the oldest and largest security conference in the Pacific Northwest hosted at the [University of Washington](https://www.washington.edu/).
 Invite only and strictly adhering to [Chatham House Rules](https://en.wikipedia.org/wiki/Chatham_House_Rule).
 I attended from 2018-2019 when the conference concluded it’s run.